 The Department of Physics offers five undergraduate degree options: BS in Physics, BA in Physics, BS in Biophysics, BS in Physics (Secondary Education), and a Minor in Physics.
 Physics is the broadest science, and the foundation of all engineering.
 Thus, physics majors are trained at a fundamental level in a broad range of topics, and physics graduates find work in many diverse areas.
-Any Barrett student who is considering majoring or minoring in physics should contact the lead FHA for additional information: Ralph Chamberlin at email@example.com.
+Additional information can be found at https://physics.asu.edu/degrees/undergrad.
+Any Barrett student who is considering majoring or minoring in physics should contact the lead FHA for additional information: Ralph Chamberlin (firstname.lastname@example.org).

 A physics thesis for the Barrett Honors College generally involves research in an area of interest to the student that overlaps with research on campus.
 Research may involve experiments, theory, computer simulations, or a mixture of these broad methods of research.
 The research may be closely guided by the thesis director, or the director may primarily provide general guidelines for the independent research of the student.
 Ideally the thesis will yield publishable results that will greatly benefit a student in her/his future career in graduate school, and beyond.